Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Dual Characterizations of Metrics

 \end{enumerate} \end{definition}

-While the Kantorovich lifting assumes no conditions on supplied structures, the Wasserstein lifting is significantly more particular, requiring both pullback preservation of the underlying functor and that the predicate lifting be well-behaved, to ensure that $\wass{\lambda}(d_X)$ is a pseudometric whenever $d_X$ is \cite{bbkk:coalgebraic-behavioral-metrics,bkp:up-to-behavioural-metrics-fibrations-journal}.
+While the price-function-based lifting assumes no conditions on supplied structures, the coupling-based lifting is significantly more particular, requiring both pullback preservation of the underlying functor and that the predicate lifting be well-behaved, to ensure that $\wass{\lambda}(d_X)$ is a pseudometric whenever $d_X$ is \cite{bbkk:coalgebraic-behavioral-metrics,bkp:up-to-behavioural-metrics-fibrations-journal}.

 \begin{remark} It is well known that predicate liftings correspond to simple morphisms, sometimes dubbed \emph{evaluation functions}, by the Yoneda lemma \cite{Schroeder2007:ExpressivityCoalgModalLog}.
 In the concrete instance of $\preal$-valued predicate liftings, we have that natural transformations of the form $\lambda\colon \preal^- \To \preal^{F-}$ are in bijection with morphisms of type $\mathsf{ev}_\lambda\colon F\preal \to \preal$.
 Then the condition of a predicate lifting being well-behaved translates roughly to the corresponding evaluation function being well-behaved \cite{bbkk:coalgebraic-behavioral-metrics,FuzzyLaxHemi}.\bknote{I would say that standard and well-behaved are the same thing, for a comparison, see \cite{bkp:up-to-behavioural-metrics-fibrations-journal}.
 Later in the paper we use ``well-behaved''.} \jfnote{Check if roughly is needed.
 I thought predicate liftings had slightly weaker requirements for well-behavedness?} \end{remark}